 3. Cut back on the treats

 Now, start giving treats more sporadically as rewards.
-You want your dog to stay because you have told them to, not simply because they want a treat!
+You want your dog to stay because you have told them to, not merely because they want a treat!
 Make sure to always reward your dog verbally, though, with an encouraging phrase like ‘good girl!’ so that they know they have done well.

-You have completed this step when your dog stays at your command, and stays in position whether or not you give them a treat.
+You have completed this step when your dog stays at your command and stays in position whether or not you give them a treat.
 Congratulations: this means that your dog has learned to stay!

 4. Get them ready for the real world